 CHECK OUT THE OTHER COURSE MODULES!

-This is module number two and this module is called identifying counter-trend moves using Elliott wave theory.
+This module is called identifying counter-trend moves using Elliott wave theory.

 Counter trend moves are called corrections,